 Magnesium diboride superconducting cables!

-Generally, most materials are either classified as a conductor or an insulator, depending on how much the material resists the flow of current.
+According to a licenced electrician, most materials are either classified as a conductor or an insulator, depending on how much the material resists the flow of current.
 If you were to heat a material, you would soon find that its resistance increases, and decreases when cooled.
 However, if you cool a superconducting material to a temperature known as its critical or transition temperature, its resistance more or less disappears completely.
 Most superconducting materials do this when they are only a few degrees above absolute zero (-273°C), but some more high-temperature superconductors can do this at higher temperatures.
 The record for the highest temperature superconductor is -135°C for mercury thallium barium calcium copper oxide (yes, that is one name).

 The explanation for this is the BCS theory, and it explains that materials suddenly become excellent conductors when the electrons inside them join to make what are called Cooper pairs.
 Normally, the electrons in a material that carry electricity through it are scattered about by impurities, defects and the vibration of the material’s crystal lattice, which is resistance.
 At low temperatures, when the electrons form the Cooper pairs, they can move freely without being scattered in the same way – dropping the resistance to near zero.